(Amazon UK link) |

 The book is about three women, presumably in their late twenties.
 The chapters alternate, each one headed by the name of one of the women, telling events from their perspective - or mostly.
 There are viewpoint changes within chapters and even scenes that are a tad disturbing at times.
 As the three are friends who interact a lot, I’m not entirely sure why they needed their own chapters, but it’s not an uncommon device.

-Molly is the person we meet first, and although they're all rather two-dimensional, she’s the most likeable.
+Molly is the person we meet first, and although they're all rather two-dimensional, I found her to be the most likeable.
 She manages a bookshop in a small Irish town.
 We meet her just before she receives some startling news from the bookshop owner.
-Molly loves reading, and does some writing of her own although she’s pretty sure it’s not very good.
+Molly loves reading, and does some writing of her own, although she’s pretty sure it’s not very good.

 Molly’s best friend Paige is a city councillor, hoping to be elected as a Deputy in an upcoming election.
 Paige is married to Tom, who is the perfect husband - he seems to have no faults at all.
 They have a lively son called Callum, who is about four, and a baby called Alfie, who spends most of his time being looked after by someone else.